 1. SoFi Active Investing

-Of the micro-investing apps discussed so far, SoFi boasts the most features.
+Of the apps in this list, SoFi boasts the most features.
 This makes it a great option for new and experienced investors.

 You can open an account for free, make free trades and not worry about account minimums.